Why Fitzrovia’s historic buildings are perfect for modern creative agencies

 Fitzrovia is centrally located in London’s West End, bordered by Soho, Marylebone, Bloomsbury, and Mayfair.
 However, unlike its high-energy neighbours, it offers a more relaxed village-like setting – ideal for creative teams who need both inspiration and focus.

 Fitzrovia Quarter, a sub-area within the Fitzrovia district, is also close to key transport links.
-Those using underground tubes can arrive at the heart of Fitzrovia Quarter using Oxford Circus, Goodge Street, or Tottenham Court Road.
+Those using underground tubes can arrive at the heart of the Fitzrovia Quarter using Oxford Circus, Goodge Street, or Tottenham Court Road.
 Cyclists can use Wells Street, Bolsover Street, or Foley Street.
 This accessibility makes it easy for clients, partners, and employees to connect without the stress of navigating congested areas.

-You might want to know more about Best areas to work in London 2025: Find your ideal office space (2)
+You might want to know more about Best areas to work in London 2025: Find your ideal office space (3)

 Sustainability gives more character

-Sustainability is no longer optional—it’s a core expectation.
+Sustainability is no longer optional; it’s a core expectation.
 Creative agencies today are under growing pressure to reflect environmental and social responsibility in both their operations and their spaces.
-A 2023 Deloitte survey found that 60% of consumers consider a brand’s sustainability efforts when making decisions—and clients increasingly apply this lens to agency partnerships.
+A 2023 Deloitte survey found that 60% of consumers consider a brand’s sustainability efforts when making decisions, and clients increasingly apply this lens to agency partnerships.

 Where to find the perfect historic space for your creative office in Fitzrovia?